-Diagnostics: This screen provides a variety of tools to test and troubleshoot the Avaya SBC network connectivity.
+Diagnostics: This screen provides a variety of tools to test and troubleshoot the Avaya SBCE network connectivity.
+Note that public Server IPs were blurred out for security reasons.

 The following screen shows the Diagnostics page with the results of a ping test.